 This section describes fixed route and demand response bus service.
 Fixed route service is transit service available on a consistent and recurring schedule with stops at consistent locations along defined routes.
 Fixed route service is provided by the Cooperative Alliance for Seacoast Transportation (COAST) and the University of New Hampshire's Wildcat Transit.
-Wildcat Transit is purposed for transportation for UNH students, faculty, and staff, but is ultimately open to the public.
-COAST riders generally do so for employment, healthcare, and shopping.
+Wildcat Transit is dedicated to transportation for UNH students, faculty, and staff, but is open to the public.
+People generally ride COAST for employment, healthcare, and shopping.
+Passes for COAST and Wildcat Transit are reciprocal.

-Demand response service serves older adults and people experiencing disabilities, and thus plays a critical role as a pillar of public health infrastructure as the median age of New Hampshire continues to rise.
+Several demand response providers serve older adults and people experiencing disabilities.
+They play a critical role in public health as the median age of New Hampshire continues to rise.
 Demand response services are provided by COAST and several individual transportation providers in southeastern New Hampshire.
 These agencies may provide transportation for non-emergency medical appointments, while others target nutritional, social, and mental health needs, such as Meals on Wheels.
 In the Seacoast region, many of these services are coordinated through the Alliance for Community Transportation (ACT).